RheedWhan/book-recommendation/README.md

 ## Visuals

-- **Bar Graph:** Ratings distribution on books.
+- **Bar Graph:** Ratings distribution on books
-- **Line Plot:** Relationship between the year of publication and book ratings.
+- **Line Plot:** Relationship between the year of publication and book ratings
-- **Correlation Plot and Pair Plot:** Explore relationships in the dataset.
+- **Correlation Plot and Pair Plot:** Explore relationships in the dataset

 ## Functionality